MajesticGoodness/subbyWubby/report/Report.md

 ## 4. Time to Write Our Little Program

-So, our main objective to achieve with our program is to be able to make note of letters which have already been decrypted and to not touch those again.
-How should we do that?
+So, our main objective to achieve with our program is to be able to make note of letters which have already been decrypted.
+How can we do that?
 I thought of keeping track of the state of letters ```a~z``` in an array of integers, with a size of 26.
-If a letter had been swapped, I would just update its corresponding element to 1.
+If a letter had been swapped, I would just update its entry from ```0``` to ```1```.
 For example, if I wanted to update letter states of all 'i', I could just say:

 ```cpp
     int letterStates[26]{};